William and Sandra Bennett Clinical Scholars Program Application

 - Have completed the clinical portion of their training program by the time of award activation.

-- Be a member of ASN at the time of the application.
+- Hold ASN membership at the time of the application.
 The sponsor of the candidate must also be an ASN member at the time of the application.

-- Be working in North or Central America during the funding period.
+- Work in North or Central America during the funding period.

-- Commit a minimum of 50% time to education and the William and Sandra Bennett Clinical Scholars Program during the funding period.
+- Commit a minimum of 25% time to the William and Sandra Bennett Clinical Scholars Program during the funding period.
 A statement of commitment must be provided by the Division Chief or Department Chair.

 - Consider completing additional formal or semiformal educational training during the ASN Foundation funded years.